-Mālamapōki'i, which literally translates to “taking care of younger siblings”, is a family-based early childhood education which was established in 2001.
-Mālamapōki' aims to improve educational attainment of native Hawaiian children by providing a nurturing early childhood learning environment in which children and parents can grow together.
+Mālamapōkiʻi, which literally translates to “taking care of younger siblings,” is a licensed family-based early childhood education program established in 2001.
+Mālamapōkiʻi aims to improve educational attainment of native Hawaiian children by providing a nurturing learning environment in which children and parents grow together.

 By Landry Fuller Special to West Hawaii Today, May 2, 2017

 Seeking donations for various native plants and natural materials for their new outdoor learning classroom.
 Also seeking as many volunteers and hands as possible for planting next Saturday, March 4th.

 3/7/14 - From Hunehune Kalo: Update on our haumana this year, and what we've been learning.

 3/6/14 - From West Hawaii Today, By Carolyn Lucas Zenk:

 Using Waimea’s Kahilu Theatre as a blank canvas, hundreds of children and adults are creating an enormous outdoor mural that defines their community and creates a sense of place.